Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 -

 Taco Seasoning: Honestly?
 The personality of the dish.
 Instantly transforms ground beef into “oh hey, this tastes like Tuesday night tacos.”
+The mix of spices helps create depth by combining savory, slightly spicy, and aromatic notes, which is key when balancing the five flavours in a comforting dish like this.

 -